Chiazokam/KudiTrack/README.md

 KudiTracker is an expense tracker that helps the user to keep track of his daily expenses.\
 The following data are provided by the user:

 a.
-The date of the \
+The date of the expense \
 b.
 The description of the expense\
 c.
 The amount\
 d.
 Category of expense -‘Business’ or ‘Personal’\